Shubh2r/HR-Global-Benefits-Guide-APAC-Region/README.md

 # 🌍 HR Global Benefits & Compliance Guide

 This repository provides country-specific HR compliance and employee benefit summaries for APAC regions.
 Designed for HR professionals, recruiters, and compliance teams to quickly reference leave policies, statutory benefits, termination rules, and more.
+> ⚠️ This repository is view-only.
+Contributions are disabled.

 ## 📦 Contents
 - `data/`: Raw Excel source with country-wise details